Welcome to Croatia

 Vienna, Austria’s capital, lies in the country’s east on the Danube River.
 Its artistic and intellectual legacy was shaped by residents including Mozart, Beethoven and Sigmund Freud.
 The city is also known for its Imperial palaces, including Schönbrunn, the Habsburgs’ summer residence.
 In the MuseumsQuartier district, historic and contemporary buildings display works by Egon Schiele, Gustav Klimt and other artists.

-Explore the glorious Vienna on your own– once the center of the powerful Habsburg Empire.
+Explore the glorious Vienna on your own– once the centre of the powerful Habsburg Empire.
 Spend the day sightseeing, shopping or just enjoying a piece of famous Sacher cake.

 Breakfast at the hotel.
 Prepare yourself for check out at the hotel as your driver will pick you up and transfer you to Budapest, where you will have the chance to explore this city on your own.
 Discover the royal palace in the Buda part or cross the Danube River to walk around the vivid Pest.
 Optionally, you will have the chance to take a Danube cruise and admire the city from this perspective.